AI Recruiting

 1. Diverse Training Data

-• 50/50 gender balance
+• 50/50 gender balance in training data

 • Proportional ethnic representation